Fed Chair Just Made This Inadvertent Case for Gold

 As per a Financial Times analysis, Elliott Management is just one of several funds to reap the benefits of timely gold investment over the past months.
 Two other funds with significant gold exposure, Singapore-based Dymon Asia and London-based Caixin, reported gains of 36% and 15%, respectively, with Dymon’s founding partner Danny Young also highlighting gold’s importance as a hedge against money printing.

 According to analysts like Sean Lusk, co-director of commercial hedging with Walsh Trading, gold has been stuck in a narrow trading pattern of around $1,700 since April, which usually means a major move is coming either to the upside or to the downside.
-Given the sheer number of price drivers that gold is currently riding on, the metal’s near term is poised to be an interesting one.2020, federal reserve, gold, gold as investment, gold price, jerome powell, the fed, us economy
+Given the sheer number of price drivers that gold is currently riding on, the metal’s near term is poised to be an interesting one.2020, Featured, federal reserve, gold, gold as investment, gold price, jerome powell, the fed, us economy